Frequently Asked Questions

 Tourist Limitations: Due to the fact that Tourist members need only a valid email address to join Talentville, all Tourists are limited to viewing at most the 10 page Preview version of all screenplays in our Library unless that script is assigned to them as mentioned above.
 Even if a script is set to be viewable by All Members, they will still be limited to the 10 Page Preview version.

-When you click on a script in the Library and bring up the main information page for that script, your ability to reqad (or not read) the script will be shown clearly on the main page.
+When you click on a script in the Library and bring up the main information page for that script, your ability to read (or not read) the script will be shown clearly on the main page.

-Requesting full Access (Citizens only): If you are a Talentville Citizen, if you bring up a restricted script you will be able to request the ability to read the entire screenplay by clicking on the Request Access button that you will see on the screen.
-Add a personal message as to why you want to read the script and then send the request to the author.
 Please keep in mind that approving your request is solely at the discretion of the member who uploaded that script.
 You will be notified at such time as your request is approved or denied.
 If approved, you will have full access to read the entire script until such time and the author disables the privilege.

 Can Talentville screenplays be printed out?